chingu-voyages/v47-tier1-team-04/docs/CONTRIBUTING.md

 6. Issue a pull request!

 ## Any contributions you make will be under the GPL 3.0 Software License
-In short, when you submit code changes, your submissions are understood to be under the same [GPL License]https://github.com/chingu-voyages/v47-tier1-team-04/blob/alpha/LICENSE) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [GPL License](https://github.com/chingu-voyages/v47-tier1-team-04/blob/alpha/LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/briandk/transcriptase-atom/issues); it's that easy!

 ## Write bug reports with detail, background, and sample code
-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from a project](https://github.com/briandk/transcriptase-atom/issues/14) where I contribute.

 **Great Bug Reports** tend to have: